ParisaMousavi/CloneDrivingBehavior/README.md

 > The code in model.py uses a Python generator, if needed, to generate data for training rather than storing the training data in memory.
 The model.py code is clearly organized, and comments are included where needed.

 I have commented the code the same as write-up.
-The Keras’s Model in the model.ipynb file is saved after training as model.h5 file, therefore it’s usable.
+The Kerasâ€™s Model in the model.ipynb file is saved after training as model.h5 file, therefore itâ€™s usable.
 The following code snippet is used for saving the model.
 ```sh
 model.save('model.h5')
 ```